Karplus-Lab-OSU/ensemblator/readme.rst

     This option will allow the user to avoid telling the Ensemblator which groups to compare.
 Instead, the program will do all the pairwise analysis, and then use these results to determine which statistics (# of atoms removed, rmsd of all atoms, rmsd of core atoms) give the best clusters.
 There is a penalty for increasing numbers of clusters, which biases the discovery of clusters to lower numbers of clusters.
 Clustering is done using a k-means algorithm.
 The clustering algorithms will also disfavor a solution that has a cluster with only one member.

+Clustering Method
+^^^^^^^^^^^^^^^^^^^^

+    This option is used to select the clustering algorithm to use.
+The default is a (slightly) modified version of the k-means algorithm, the alternative is Affinity Propagation.
+Both of these methods are described in more detail 'below <#clustering-methods>'_

 Max # of clusters to search for
 --------------------------------

     Allows the user to specify a maximum number of clusters to identify within the ensemble.
 By default this number is 6.
 This can be increased as high as the user wants, or as low as 2.
-Higher values will slightly increase the computation time.
+Higher values will slightly increase the computation time. **This is only applicable when using the K-means clustering method.**

 Use average deviation rather than RMSD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^